chasedehan/BoostARoota/README.md

    * Run XGBoost on GPU - although may run into memory issues with the shadow features.

 ## Updates
+* 9/22/17 - Uploaded to PyPI and expanded tests
 * 9/8/17 - Added Support for multi-class classification, but only for logloss.
 Need to pass in eval="mlogloss"
 * 9/6/17 - have implemented in BoostARoota2() a stopping criteria specifying that at least 10% of features need to be dropped to continue.
 * 8/25/17 - The testBAR.py testing framework was just completed.